40 years in the making: Five lives changed by China's reforms | The Japan Times

-BEIJING – China’s policy of “reform and opening up” has brought monumental changes to the world’s most populous country since its launch 40 years ago under leader Deng Xiaoping.
-Next week, China will mark the anniversary of the shift, agreed to at a Communist Party gathering on Dec.
-18, 1978.
+BEIJING – China’s “reform and opening up” policy brought monumental changes to society in the world’s most populous country since its launch 40 years ago under late paramount leader Deng Xiaoping.

-Here are the stories of five people whose experiences provide snippets into how the policy transformed lives:
+As China marks next week the anniversary of the momentous shift agreed to at a Communist Party gathering on Dec.
+18, 1978, five people whose experiences provide snippets into how the policy transformed lives gave interviews.

 The factory worker